 Floods are part of Australia's natural ecology, although floods can cause significant damage to infrastructure and loss of life.
-Climate change may result in more sever flooding.
+Climate change may result in more severe flooding.

 Parts of Australia experience several types of floods, including: